 Step out into the wild as we explore what Kedleston’s parkland has to offer.
-Whether you’re looking for some peace and quiet or a place to practice your bush craft skills there’s something for everyone this half-term.
+Whether you’re looking for some peace and quiet or an outdoor adventure there’s something for everyone this summer.

 With 800 acres of parkland to explore on foot at Kedleston, there are plenty of opportunities to explore outdoors and make the most of the summer.
 Here are a few ways you may like to experience it.

 1) Hone your orienteering skills